SmithWillSuffice/ohanga-pai/content/blog/21_macro_platonification.md

 OK, but what about NNT and the Trader Bros?

 Well, I think they platonify a lot of monetary concepts.
-NNT seems to be aware government cannot be forced to default in obligation in their own currency.
+NNT seems to be aware governments cannot be forced to default on obligations in their own currency.
 But he has been sucked into the "tax payer funded" mythology, which is a form of platonification of the purpose of taxation.  it's a libertarian Austrian School platonification.
 It is pretty darn evil.